 Cloudfront’s network has locations across North America, Europe, Latin America, Asia, and Oceania.
 They have no direct coverage in the Middle East, Africa, Russia, or China (although they do partner with local networks there).

-Pricing for CloudFront, like for most CDNs, is somewhat complex.
+Pricing for CloudFront, as for most CDNs, is somewhat complex.
 In general, the service is pay as you go with tiered pricing based on the number of requests and the bandwidth used.
 The geographic region the traffic occurs in affects the pricing.
 Discounts are available for annual contracts.

 Microsoft’s offering to this CDN comparison is Azure, a content delivery service with a broad feature set.
 Azure actually encompasses a wide range of cloud tools, only one of which is the CDN.
 Its Media Services product includes encoding, video player, and DRM encryption on top of the standard CDN services.

 Azure’s CDN integrates with Akamai and Verizon, making their service something of a mash-up.
 Microsoft provides the software and administration, while these partners provide the server infrastructure.
 Due to the Verizon and Akamai integrations, Azure features CDN POP in a wide variety of locations, including: